lucianpls/QB3/QB3.md

  - First range, short, is the first quarter of possible values within a rung.
 These are the values between 0 and 2^(n-2), which start with 00 in the two most significant bits when stored on n bits.
-These values can be encoded using n - 1 bits, including a suffix signal bit, so each such encoded value saves one bit.
  - Second range, nominal, is the second quarter of possible values, between 2^(n-2) and 2^(n-1).
 These values start with 01 in the two most significant bits.
-These values will be encoded using n - 2 bits plus two signaling bits, they don't save or add any bits.
  - Third range, long, are values between 2^(n-1) and 2^n.
-These represent the top half of the possible valuesm, which have a 1 in the most significant bit in normal encoding.
+These represent the top half of the possible valuesm, which have a 1 in the most significant bit.
+The maximum value per block is always in this range, which means that at least one value per block is in this range.
- These values are rare and are encoded using n + 1 bits, including two signal bits, since we know that the top bit has to be 1.
-One of these values will add an extra bit to the output size, but the probablity of this happening is low.
-The maximum value per block is in this range.

 The encoding type needs to be self-identifying, for every value.
 To do this, the encoded values end with one or two signal bits which determine the size of the symbol: